Sweet Dog

 • Skin that thickens, reddens, darkens or smells bad

-• Symmetrical hair loss on both flanks without itching
+• Symmetrical hair loss on both flanks with no itching

 See the vet without delay